Darkegale12/AyurSutra-Panchakarma-Management-Website-/README.md

 </p>

-This project is licensed under the Eclipse Public License – v 2.0.
-For more information,visit https://www.eclipse.org/legal/epl-2.0/

 ## 🤝 Collaboration & Contact

 For usage, contributions, or collaboration opportunities, feel free to reach out:
 📧 **vishwajeet12.messi@gmail.com**

+## License
+This project is licensed under the Eclipse Public License – v 2.0.
+For more information,visit https://www.eclipse.org/legal/epl-2.0/